rbowsley/lamplighthelp/source/51-2-1_Creating_a_Profile.markdown

 - **Creating a New Profile**

-   To create a new profile, click ‘{{People}}’ in the Main Menu, and then ‘Add {{Person}}’.
+   To create a new profile, click ‘{{people}}’ in the Main Menu, and then ‘add {{person}}’.
 Your may have a drop-down list, showing the different profile types.
 If so, take a moment to look at the different types available, then choose the type you want to create.
 If clicking ‘add {{person}}’ takes you straight to the next screen, don’t worry, you’ll choose the profile type in a moment.
    - enter a title (optional).
    - enter their first name and surname.
    - You may have suffixes in your system.
 If so, choose one from the drop-down list if you need to.